AMTeam-Heig/Gamification-Engine/README.md

 To run the program use the following steps:

+Kindly refer to this *[version](https://github.com/AMTeam-Heig/Gamification-Engine/tree/Cucumber-Tests)* if you prefer to run only the gamification engine .

 After cloning the repository you can use maven to build and run the REST API implementation from the command line.
-After invoking the following maven goal, the Spring Boot server will be up and running, listening for connections on port 8080.
+After invoking the following maven goal, the Spring Boot server will be up and running, listening for connections on port 9081.
 ```
 cd gamification-impl/
 mvn spring-boot:run